Documentation / Web performance testing in practice

 But look at the standard deviation.
 You can see that the max difference is now higher, but in general it looks like the deviation is lower.
 Higher stddev

-Its important that you keep track of standard deviation for your metrics and look for changes!
+It's important that you keep track of standard deviation for your metrics and look for changes!

-Tuning your instance #
+Tuning your instance

 Another good thing is to make sure you monitor your server to keep track of memory, disk and CPU usage.
 That can help you find reasons why performance metrics are unstable.

-Running on bare metal #
+Running on bare metal

 Pin the CPU governor

 Set the CPU governor to performance.
 The CPU governor controls how the CPU raises and lowers its frequency in response to the demands the user is placing on their device.
-Governors have a large impact on performance and power save.
+Governors have a large impact on performance and power saving.
 You need to configure your server to have the same frequency all the time.
-If you are using Ubuntu you should set the governer to performance and pin the frequency.
+If you are using Ubuntu you should set the governor to performance and pin the frequency.
 You can do that with cpufrequtils or the newer cpupower (by installing the linux-tools that match your kernel).

-Check how many cores and min and max frequency by running cpufreq-info.
+Check how many cores and the min and max frequency by running cpufreq-info.
 Then you can see how you can set the frequency with cpufreq-set --help.

 cpufreq-set -d 2.00Ghz -u 2.00Ghz -g performance